A little about us...

 Can we get all the pictures taken?
 You can send them unedited.

 The short answer is no. Why?
-In a 30 minute session, we shoot 300+ images.
+In a 30-minute session, we shoot 300+ images.
 We do this to make sure we get the best possible shot of every pose.
 We have to account for blinking (wind!), hair blowing (wind!), folks not looking at the camera (men are worse than kids!), etc. Multiple that by having 5,10, or 20 people in your session...
 Yeah, there's a lot that goes into getting a good picture.
 We do you the favor of taking out all those pictures where someone is blinking, the duplicates, where Dad is not looking at the camera, and test shots (we take test shots multiple times throughout a session because the light is constantly changing).
-In today's digital world, we are able to take a lot more pictures then when we used film, but the pictures (files) are HUGE.
+In today's digital world, we are able to take a lot more pictures than when we used film, but the pictures (files) are HUGE.
 An unedited picture would be in RAW format.
-Shooting in RAW makes the files much larger than a .jpg (edited format).
-For example, one RAW images can be 47MB but the same image will be 7MB once we edit and convert it to .jpg for delivery and your use.
-A 300 picture session in RAW format would be 14.1GB.
-That is too large to send over an email, a few sessions would take up all my online storage, and you would not be able to see the pictures in RAW format unless you have a way to convert the files.
+You would not be able to see the pictures in RAW format unless you have a way to convert the files.

 What should I bring to my session?